frankaemika/docs/source/ros_introduction.rst

     </export>

 to your package.xml.
-To run your controller you need to load at least a controller name in combination with a controller type to the ROS parameter server.
-Additionally you can include all other parameters you need.
+Further, you need to load at least a controller name in combination with a controller type to the ROS parameter server.
+Additionally, you can include all other parameters you need.
 An exemplary configuration.yaml file can look like:

 .. code-block:: yaml